admingistai/GPADemo/WAITLIST_README.md

 ## Data Storage

-Currently uses a simple JSON file at `/data/waitlist.json`.
+Data is stored in Vercel Blob as a JSON file (`waitlist.json`).
 Each entry contains:

 ```json
 {